 Dr Sarkar is the concept lead, developer and PI of the UK Biobank Urban Morphometric Platform (UKBUMP) project which involves spatial modelling and development of the largest ever built environment database of 750 plus modelled individual-level health-specific built environment metrics for 0.5 million participants of the flagship UK Biobank epidemiologic cohort as well as detailed BE-health epidemiological modelling.
 The UK Biobank Built Environment project constituted his post-doctoral research at Cardiff University, UK and Hong Kong University (supported by Research Assistant Professorship grant) and emerged from his PhD research which examined the associations between detailed neighbourhood-level built environment and individual health outcomes of respondents from the Caerphilly Prospective study.
 This formed the basis of his book “Healthy Cities: Public Health Through Urban Planning.
 Cheltenham, UK: Edward Elgar” which conceptualizes Healthy Cities in terms of empirically defined spatial health niches – a framework that has the potential to incorporate and integrate multiple multi-level spatio-temporal health determinants existing at the different hierarchies in a city system.
 Currently, besides developing the second phase ground breaking national-level UKBUMP database project from The University of Hong Kong (as a part of collaborative agreement with Clinical Trials Services Unit, Oxford University), he is also leading a series of empirical studies aiming to decipher associations between objectively measured built environment and individual activity behaviours, obesity, cardio-vascular risks, mental health and wellbeing as a part of the core project of which he is the PI http://www.ukbiobank.ac.uk/2015/02/dr-chinmoy-sarkar-university-of-hong-kong-faculty-of-architecture/.
 His aim is to develop more robust and causal models of associations between built environment and health and testing them on some of the world’s leading epidemiological cohorts.

-With over 14 years of academic research and consultancy experience, recent accolades include an RTPI Award for Excellence in spatial planning research: Academic Staff (Winner in 2014 and commended in 2016), Rees Jeffreys Road Fund Scholarship, TSU, Oxford University and Associate Fellowship of UK Higher Education Academy.
+Dr Sarkar has been named the inaugural scholar for the National Academy of Medicine, Washington – Hong Kong University Fellowship in Global Health Leadership.
+Other recent accolades include an RTPI Award for Excellence in spatial planning research: Academic Staff (winner in 2014 and commended in 2016), Rees Jeffreys Road Fund Scholarship, TSU, Oxford University and Associate Fellowship of UK Higher Education Academy, and Salzburg Global Fellow.
 His research has been cited in major media including Reuters and Guardian.

 Research interest and potential research supervision